5 Minute(s) read

 True to its name, winter grass is most common during the cooler months.
 It typically begins to germinate in May, then emerges around late May/early June and continues to spread throughout winter and early spring.
-This is more damaging in warm-season lawn varieties such as Sir Walter DNA certified Buffalo, Eureka Premium Kikuyu VG, and Sir Grange, as they are dormant during winter and therefore unable to crowd out the winter grass.
+This is more damaging in warm-season lawn varieties such as Sir Walter DNA certified Buffalo, Tiftuf Bermuda, Eureka Premium Kikuyu VG, and Sir Grange, as they are dormant during winter and unable to crowd out the winter grass.

 How do I get rid of winter grass?

 The best way to prevent winter grass is to use a pre-emergent product such as Lawn Solutions’ Oxafert every three months.
 This will prevent the winter grass from germinating in the first place.
 However, if winter grass has already established itself in your lawn, we recommend using Amgrow’s ‘Winter Grass Killer’ to spot-spray the winter grass.
 This can be a stubborn weed, so it may take one or two seasons to treat winter grass and fully eradicate it from your garden.

 Other common methods to remove winter grass

 While using these products is the safest and most effective way of removing winter grass from your lawn, there are other tips and tricks you can use to ensure your lawn stays healthy and vibrant throughout the colder seasons.

 - Manual removal - for a small number of weeds, you can pull them out yourself.
 This method works well for isolated patches or individual weeds.